crypto-com/thaler-docs/docs/getting-started/punishments.md

 :::

 :::tip Important:
 A validator should not be slashed more than once within `UNBONDING_PERIOD`.
-If we get multiple slash requests for a validator within `UNBONDING_PERIOD`, we should ignore all requests other than the first one.
+I a validator commits multiple faults before `account.jailed_until`, it should only be slashed with the highest slash amount in that period (can be calculated using below algorithm).
 :::

 #### Slashing Rate